 Explain the concept of “culturally responsive” interactions and provide a few examples of how culture impacts interactions in tribal classrooms.

 Well, we often talk about the difference between “culturally responsive” and “culturally grounded.”
 Both are good (and needed), but the distinction between the two is important.
 Culturally responsive interactions are those that are inclusive of the child’s culture.
 If a child is from a culture for which direct eye contact is a sign of disrespect (or confrontation), then a teacher who is understanding and respectful of this cultural norm in the classroom would be exhibiting culturally responsive interactions.
 Culturally grounded practices, however, are those practices that are rooted in the culture.
-For many Native communities, intentionally incorporating non-verbal communication, high levels of collaboration among students, and an emphasis on “pitching in” together as a classroom community as a learning strategy would be considered culturally grounded.
+For many Native communities, intentionally incorporating nonverbal communication, high levels of collaboration among students, and an emphasis on “pitching in” together as a classroom community as a learning strategy would be considered culturally grounded.

-To avoid implicit bias, observers should have knowledge of predominant culture in which they are observing.
+To avoid implicit bias, observers should have knowledge of the predominant culture in which they are observing.
 Knowing that this is not always possible, what recommendations do you have for observers who lack deep knowledge of AI/AN communities?
 How can non-native observers better educate themselves?

 If possible, participate in trainings to help you understand the specific community’s unique cultural context.
 Work with others who are from the community or have worked in the community to understand the context.
 Read as much as you can about the community’s history (as written by those from the community).
 Also, learn more about the broader community (in this case, understand more about Indigenous communities from the North American continent).

-We hear you have some new research underway?
+We hear you have some new research underway.
 What are you hoping to answer as you move forward in your research?

 Yes, we do!
 We are hoping to gather data to help us begin to answer questions about the psychometric structure of the CLASS in Native classrooms and the predictive validity of the CLASS for Native children’s outcomes.
 Essentially, we want to have data to help us understand if the CLASS works as it should in Native classrooms.
 We also will be gathering data on culturally grounded interactions in the classroom to see how these data relate to overall classroom quality and children’s outcomes.